Impacts of Development Charges on Housing Challenges

 - Growth assumptions, including population and residential/non-residential shares

-Continued advocacy work with the federal and provincial governments
+Details of continued advocacy work with the federal and provincial governments

 Senior levels of government have the greatest financial tools available to them.
 York Region’s continued advocacy is critical to secure increased, direct and predictable funding for housing priorities, including housing enabling infrastructure and community housing developments and incentives.